embatbr/graduation-project/README.md

 - Change text references from "according to [1]" to "according to Author at [1]" (or something similar).
 - Compare features extracted by MFCC written here vs. MFCC from Matlab Tool Box.
+- Check if is necessary to divide "enroll_1" in training and validation sets.

 ##Dates